 In the Courtrooms

 Each courtroom is equipped with an infrared emitter.
-Headphones are available upon request.
+Headphones are available upon request from the courtroom bailiff.

 Bringing in Your Own Equipment